seahyinghang8/asst3/README.md

 ## Environment Setup ##

 Early starters of this assignment should get started by running on the 4-core (8 hyperthread) machines in the Myth cluster.
 These machines will suffice for basic development and performance testing.
-However final grading will be performed on 16-core (32 vCPU) machines that you will run on the Google cloud platform.
+However final grading will be performed on 16-core (32 vCPU) machines that you will run on the [Google cloud Platform](https://cloud.google.com/) (GCP).  __We advise that you get acquired with the assignment first on the myth machines for convenience, and then move to GCP want you wish to begin performance tuning your code.
+They instructions below describe getting started on the myth machines.
+Please see `cloud_readme.md` for complete instructions on how to get set up on GCP.__

 To get started on myth machines: